52sketches/52sketches.github.io/_posts/2020-12-10-52-Sketches-Episode-010-SaharFreemantle.md

 ## Transcript

 Rob Head  0:01
-52 sketches podcast episode 10 milliner, Sahar Freemantle.
+The 52 Sketches podcast, episode 10: milliner Sahar Freemantle.

 Jennifer Head  0:09
-Welcome to 52 sketches podcast about creativity and creative practices.
-Here's your host Rob head.
+Welcome to 52 Sketches—a podcast about creativity and creative practices.
+Here's your host, Rob head.

 Rob Head  0:20
-Welcome to the 52 Sketches Podcast.
-I'm your host Rob Head.
+Welcome to the 52 Sketches podcast.
+I'm your host, Rob Head.
 We are here again to talk about living a creative life, creativity practices, habits and strategies for making wonderful things and experiences.
-In this episode, I am so pleased to welcome Sahar Freemantle, Sahar Freemantle is an award winning milliner based in London.
+In this episode, I am so pleased to welcome Sahar Freemantle.
+Sahar Freemantle is an award-winning milliner based in London.
 The purpose of her brand Sahar Millenary, is to create beauty and inspire creativity.
-She specializes in handmade hats for women hats, which by all accounts have great shapes compliment the wear and are comfortable to wear. bespoke pieces might even tell stories of the where in the details.
-Sahar also teaches workshops on the craft of millenary as well as her newest adventure, the milliners drawing room, which are hat focused life drawing classes.
+She specializes in handmade hats for women, which by all accounts, have great shapes that complement the wearer and are comfortable to wear.
+Bespoke pieces might even tell stories of the wearer in the details.
+Sahar also teaches workshops on the craft of millenary as well as her newest adventure, the milliners drawing room, which are hat-focused life drawing classes.
 Both of these ventures aim to bring out creativity from participants.
-So Sahara's audience are not just passive spectators or wearers, but intrinsically involved in the creation process.
-Sahar is a Queen Elizabeth scholarship trust award winner and has a degree in performance costume from Edinburg College of Art.
-So her millenary also has a sub brand called Ugly Lovely, which is a playful exploration at what beauty is taking inspiration from nature and surrealism.
-Sahar's work has been exhibited at the VNA featured in The Guardian, the independent and evening standards list of best Ascot hats on screen in Downton Abbey.
-And on celebrities such as Ellie Goulding.
-Paloma faith, Katy Perry Celeste Charlie Howard, Georgina Campbell, Victoria Baker Harper and immodesty. blaize Sahar's work has been shown in Japan, Portugal, Mali, Berlin, and France.
+So Sahar's audience are not just passive spectators or wearers, but intrinsically involved in the creation process.
+Sahar is a Queen Elizabeth Scholarship Trust award-winner and has a degree in performance costume from Edinburg College of Art.
+Sahar Millenary also has a sub-brand called Ugly Lovely, which is a playful exploration of what beauty is, taking inspiration from nature and surrealism.
+Sahar's work has been exhibited at the VNA; featured in The Guardian, the independent, and evening standards list of best Ascot hats; on-screen in Downton Abbey; and on celebrities such as Ellie Goulding, Paloma Faith, Katy Perry, Celeste, Charli Howard, Georgina Campbell, Victoria Baker-Harber and Immodesty Blaize.
+Sahar's work has been shown in Japan, Portugal, Mali, Berlin, and France.
 So welcome, Sahar.

 Sahar Freemantle  2:12
 Thank you, Rob.
-But all sounded so wonderful in your lovely American accent.
+That all sounded so wonderful in your lovely American accent.

 Rob Head  2:19
 Likewise, well, we can we can have a mutual admiration celebration here.
 Because I just love to hear your I assume what would be described as a London accent?
 Yeah.